 A camera is a perfect replica of the human eye in capturing an image.
 Since its invention, our viewing experience was never the same.
-It evolved and helped us explore better.
+It helped us study what we see.

 Our eyes can see depth and solidity.
-It is 3D!
+It is appears 3D!
 In a more technical way of explaining elevation: in the x-y plane, the face of an object that lies flat on these axes is considered 2D (2-dimensional).
 CAD (computer-aided design) users are full of it.
 The undistorted face of one side of a solid object is an ELEVATION.
 Where is Z?
 From the drawing below, Z is pointing towards you.

 We cannot see objects as ELEVATION in the real world.
 The amount of distortion our eyes can perceive is PERSPECTIVE.
 If you are walking or driving on the road, the two parallel curbs converge at a certain point.
 The point where these parallel lines meet is the vanishing point (VP).
 Below is an example of a one-point Perspective.

 The vanishing points are in line with the horizon.
 And the horizon is always at a person’s eye level.
 When you sit or stand or go to an apex of a building, the horizon remains right at eye level.
 The point where the person stands is called the station point.
 OBSERVE the figure above.

 Above image: The scene has three (3) or more vanishing points.
 The third vanishing point gets located by drawing a straight line perpendicular to the x-horizon line.
 The vanishing points could be multiple, which is also common in aerial views.

 Anyone who wants to play geek with perspective must find the easiest way to integrate it in an illustration; otherwise, it will eat up a lot of time.
 And there are techniques to be posted in the future.

 OLD SCHOOL DRAFTING OF PERSPECTIVE: